Rakish-Labs/imbuejs-color/README.md

 Something not working the way you expect?
 Have a usage question?
 [Open up an issue.](https://github.com/Rakish-Labs/imbuejs-color/issues/new?assignees=&labels=&template=bug_report.md&title=)

 ## AMA
 Have a question about how to use the library?
+This is a safe space!
+No question is too naïve, specific, broad, or esoteric, and no question is dumb!
+[AMA!](https://github.com/Rakish-Labs/imbuejs-color/issues/new?assignees=jeffDevelops&labels=question&template=question.md&title=%5BQUESTION%5D)

 ## Roadmap
 In planned order of implementation based on browser support: